 Sub-phase Scope Status Wachusett Aqueduct Pump Station Design/ESDC/RI and Construction (7156/7517) Design and construction of an emergency pump station to pump water from the Wachusett Aqueduct to the Carroll Water Treatment Plant.
 Pump station will provide redundancy in the event of a failure at the Cosgrove Tunnel or Intake and for the inspection/rehabilitation of the Cosgrove Tunnel.
 During a planned or emergency shutdown of the Cosgrove Tunnel, the existing gravity Wachusett Aqueduct with the proposed emergency pump station could deliver approximately 240 million gallons per day (mgd) of raw water to the CWTP for full treatment.
 The 240-mgd capacity would allow for unrestricted supply for at least eight months during the lower-demand fall/winter/spring period.
-This project, along with the completed Hultman Aqueduct rehabilitation and interconnections project, will provide fully treated water transmission redundancy from the Wachusett Reservoir to the beginning of the metropolitan distribution system in Weston.
-Active
+This project, along with the completed Hultman Aqueduct rehabilitation and interconnections project, provide fully treated water transmission redundancy from the Wachusett Reservoir to the beginning of the metropolitan distribution system in Weston.
+Completed

-Total Budget Payments thru FY18 Remaining Balance FY19 FY20 FY19-23 FY24-28 Beyond FY28 \$58,273 \$52,018 \$6,255 \$5,650 \$517 \$6,255 \$0 \$0
+To - Bud Payments thru FY20 Remaining Balance FY21 FY22 FY19-23 FY24-28 Beyond FY28 \$58, 628 \$58,619 \$9 \$9 \$0 \$6,610 \$0 \$0